Perlence/AutoHotkey.py/docs/advanced.rst

 another thread.
 These are actual OS threads, as opposed to AHK `pseudo-threads
 <https://www.autohotkey.com/docs/misc/Threads.htm>`_.

-AutoHotkey.py calls AHK functions from python by registering a callback in AHK with `RegisterCallback
+AutoHotkey.py calls AHK functions from Python by registering a callback in AHK with `RegisterCallback
 <https://www.autohotkey.com/docs/commands/RegisterCallback.htm>`_. *These
 callbacks are not thread-safe.* That is, while the *main thread* is busy